pianocomposer321/yabs.nvim/README.md

 -- task with that name if it is not found for the current language yabs:run_task("build")

--- runs the tasks that is specified as the default (see configuration section -- above), or the first one if not specified yabs:run_default_task()
+-- runs the task that is specified as the default (see configuration section -- above), or the first one if not specified yabs:run_default_task()

 -- Run command `echo hello, world` directly.
-Output is specified by the second -- argument (same possible values as `output` option for tasks above), and -- additional arguments are spcified with the third argument (same as -- `task.opts` above) yabs.run_command("echo hello, world", "quickfix", {open_on_run = "always"})
+Output is specified by the second -- argument (same possible values as `output` option for tasks above), and -- additional arguments are defined with the third argument (same as -- `task.opts` above) yabs.run_command("echo hello, world", "quickfix", {open_on_run = "always"})
 ```

 ### ".yabs" files

-The first time you run `yabs:run_task()`, yabs will look for a file named .yabs in
+The first time you execute `yabs:run_task()`, yabs will look for a file named .yabs in
 the current working directory.
 If found, it will be sourced as a lua file.
 This
 is useful for project-local configurations.